OpenHD/Documentation/general/contributing.md

 * [OpenHD/Open.HD](https://github.com/OpenHD/Open.HD), the main Software, which handles all the features which are needed to run the OpenHD Project.
 * [OpenHD/QOpenHD](https://github.com/OpenHD/QOpenHD), the GUI/Configuator App which displays the Video and OSD, but also is the interface for OpenHD.
 * [OpenHD/Open.HD\_Image\_Builder](https://github.com/OpenHD/Open.HD_Image_Builder), the repository containing the Script which builds all our Images.
-* [OpenHD/Open.HD\ Kernel\_Builder](https://github.com/OpenHD/OpenHDKernelBuilder), the repository containing the Script which builds all our Kernels.
+* [OpenHD/Open.HD\_Image\_Builder](https://github.com/OpenHD/OpenHDKernelBuilder), the repository containing the Script which builds all our Kernels.

+### Branches

+The most stable code is usually hosted in #master.
+The CoreDevs usually use branches like "consti-test", "rapha-test",... .
+Currently the code which is actively developed is in #2.1-milestones.

 ### Git